How to Complain about Faulty Goods

-Under the CRA 2015, purchased digital content i.e. online films, games, music downloads and ebooks are subject to the same standards concerning characteristics, compatibility and functionality.
+Under the Consumer Rights Act, purchased digital content i.e. online films, games, music downloads and ebooks, are subject to the same standards concerning characteristics, compatibility and functionality as ‘tangible’ products.

 Before your complain

-If you believe the item you have purchased either in store or online, has not met these standards, you may have grounds to complain.
+If you believe the item you have purchased, either in store, over the telephone or online, has not met these standards, you may have grounds to complain.